Promise Neighborhoods

-Promise Neighborhoods is a United States Department of Education program authorized under the Every Student Succeeds Act.
+Promise Neighborhoods is a United States Department of Education program authorized under the Every Student Succeeds Act (ESSA).
 The Promise Neighborhoods program is based on the experience of programs such as the Harlem Children's Zone.
 The program's mission is to improve educational outcomes for students in distressed urban neighborhoods, rural neighborhoods, and Indian tribes.

 History

-Promise Neighborhoods was initially a campaign promise by Barack Obama during the 2008 US Presidential Election.
+Promise Neighborhoods was initially a campaign promise by Barack Obama during the 2008 US presidential election.
 The program was part of the Obama administration's efforts on place-based initiatives.

 Prior to ESSA

-The Obama Administration's Department of Education began Promise Neighborhoods almost immediately upon Obama's first term in office.
+The Obama administration's Department of Education began Promise Neighborhoods almost immediately upon Obama's first term in office.
 The program was initially established under the legislative authority of the Fund for the Improvement of Education Programs.
 The Promise Neighborhoods program was initiated in two phases.
 The first phase was a call for proposals released in May 2010, resulting in 21 one-year Promise Neighborhoods planning grants to communities across the United States. $10 million was allocated in fiscal 2010 to support 21 communities with one year of funding to plan for the implementation of "cradle-to-career" services.
 The second phase requested implementation grant proposals, which were awarded in 2011 and 2012.
 The 2011 application cycle saw 20 awardees.
 In 2012, 17 more implementation grants were awarded.
 Between 2013 and 2015 no grants were awarded.

 ESSA to Present

 In 2015, the Promise Neighborhoods program was incorporated into the Every Student Succeeds Act.
 In 2016, six organizations were awarded more than $150 million.
 In 2017, four organizations were awarded nearly $120 million.
 The 2017 Promise Neighborhood recipients were Berea College, Cal State University East Bay Foundation, and the South Ward Children's Alliance.

-The Trump administration has proposed decreasing funding for this program and sought to cut the budget from $73 million in FY2017 to $60 million in FY2018; however, in the most recent FY2018 spending bill that was signed by President Trump, the program's budget was increased slightly.
+The Trump administration proposed decreasing funding for this program and sought to cut the budget from $73 million in FY2017 to $60 million in FY2018; however, in the most recent FY2018 spending bill that was signed by President Trump, the program's budget was increased slightly.